mportuesisf/superplot/superplot.md

 Pressing this key will cause the computer to add statements to the program.
-All the lines you have drawn will automatically be converted to PLOT-DRAWTO statements and stored with line numbers beginning at 20000 and continuing upwards by increments of ten.
+All the lines you have drawn will automatically be converted to `PLOT`-`DRAWTO` statements and stored with line numbers beginning at `20000` and continuing upwards by increments of ten.
 If you do not press this key, the program will automatically update itself after every 20 lines you draw on the screen.
 Note